luzhenqian/lvp.js/docs/en/basics/custom-rules.md

 The two styles can also be mixed, but this is not recommended.

-#### 2. Use the addRules method of the Lv instance object
+#### 2. Use the addRules method of the Lvpinstance object

-The addRules method is mainly used when the custom method is added after the Lv instance object is created.
+The addRules method is mainly used when the custom method is added after the Lvpinstance object is created.

 The argument can be an array, an object, or a function.